aloproducao/OBS-Websocket-Tally-Light/README.md

 -   If studio mode is disabled there will be only a red and black display, no green
 ### Show Source Tally

 You can also show the tally status for individual sources.
-Every scene that containes that source will be handled like described in Show Scene Tally above.
+Every scene that contains that source will be handled like described in Show Scene Tally above.
 The page will update the scenes every 30 seconds in case you add the source to a new scenes after starting the tally.
-But i recoment to reload the page.
+But i recommend to reload the page.